TITLE 77: PUBLIC HEALTH

 Section 920.30 General Requirements

-c) Variance.
+c) Variance

 2) Examples of location problems that would preclude compliance with this Part would be the proposed location of a well too close to septic tanks, buildings, sewer lines, or barnyards.

-3) Examples of public health and engineering principles that would be considered in issuing a variance would be ground surface conditions, depth of the water table, the location of sources of contamination, the ability of the existing soil to remove bacteria, and geologic conditions.
+3) Examples of public health and engineering principles that would be considered in issuing a variance would be ground surface conditions, depth of the water table, the location of sources of contamination, the ability of the existing soil to remove bacteria and geologic conditions.

-4) After a well has been drilled for which a variance has been issued, the contractor shall submit 2 water samples to the Department laboratory for analysis.
+4) After a well has been drilled for which a variance has been issued, the contractor shall submit two water samples to the Department laboratory for analysis.
 The first sample shall be submitted within 30 days after the pump is installed and operated; the second sample shall be submitted within 60 days after start-up of the pump, but not less than 30 days after collection of the first sample.

-(Source: Amended at 22 Ill.
+(Source: Amended at 37 Ill.
 Reg.
-3973, effective April 1, 1998)
+19676, effective November 25, 2013)